Robert M. Maloney Jr.

 Donna joined Air General in October 2012 after a 32 year career in commercial aviation with British Airways.
 A graduate of Georgetown University, with an MBA from Central Michigan University, Donna has held various executive level positions with British Airways.
 As Director of Cargo Midwest Region, she managed operations and sales while participating in a complete re-engineering of World Cargo.
 Returning to Passenger Service on the East Coast, Donna chaired the International Carriers Committee while serving as Airport Manager for BA in Newark, and represented the airlines as IATA Slot Coordinator for two years.
 As Director Service Delivery Mid-Atlantic Airports she was responsible for airport operations, manpower, budgeting, safety and compliance.
 While VP Customer Contact Donna participated in the restructuring of Call Management, a role which led her to the position of Director, Customer Service Delivery for North America & Asia Pacific.
-In her new role at Air General, Donna will be exploring new avenues of opportunity for our business.
+Donna looks after customer contracts, facility leases and sources new business opportunities

 Paul Z. Siebols